 The East Sheffield Sub-Area includes a substantial part of the Main Urban Area of Sheffield and also includes the largest employment area, as well as established residential areas at Darnall, Tinsley, Wybourn, Arbourthorne, Norfolk Park and the Manor Estate.

 The Lower Don Valley, which extends from the City Centre to Tinsley and east of the M1 Motorway, has seen extensive redevelopment over the last 30 years following the decline of the steel and engineering industries.
-The sub-area is home to the majority of the Advanced Manufacturing Innovation District (AMID) which covers much of the Lower Don Valley and extends into Rotherham (see box below).
+The sub-area is home to the majority of the Innovation District which covers much of the Lower Don Valley and extends into Rotherham (see box below).
 The Meadowhall Shopping Centre, major sport and leisure related uses (e.g. Sheffield Arena, Centertainment, and English Institute of Sport) all lie in East Sheffield.

 There are railway stations at Darnall and Meadowhall and the tram runs between the City Centre and Meadowhall.
 Although much of the Lower Don Valley is well-served by public transport, the area suffers from poor air quality and traffic congestion.
 Public transport connections across the area to the Sheffield Business Park, Advanced Manufacturing Research Centre (AMRC) and the Advanced Manufacturing Park (AMP) (in Rotherham) are also weak.